All the Way from Memphis

 "All the Way from Memphis" is a single released by Mott the Hoople as the lead track from the album Mott in 1973.
 The song tells a story about a rock and roller whose guitar is shipped to Oriole, Kentucky, instead of Memphis, Tennessee.
 The track peaked at No. 10 in the UK Singles Chart.
 Although it did not chart in the United States, it did receive considerable airplay on album-oriented rock stations.
 The Mott album, from which it was released, reached the Top 40 of the Billboard 200, peaking at No. 35.

 Background and lyrics

-The musician gets half-way to Memphis before he realises his guitar is missing.
+The musician gets half way to Memphis before he realises his guitar is missing.
 It takes a month to track it down.
-When he gets the guitar back, he is scolded by a stranger for being neglectful and self-centered.
-In the original version of the song, the stranger is referred to as a "spade", in later versions the word "dude" is substituted.
+When he gets the guitar back, he is scolded by a stranger for being neglectful and self-centered with the phrase "rock-n-rollers; you're all the same".
+In the original version of the song, the stranger is referred to as a "spade" as a satirical reference to a common racial epithet of the period, in later versions the word "dude" is substituted as the satirical intention was missed by many.